10up/beanstalk-repo-backup/README.md

 # Beanstalk Backup Script
-Script to backup repositories (SVN and Git) from Beanstalk using the Beanstalk API.
-This script downloads all of the repos from your account and compresses them.
+Beanstalk is a hosted Git and Subversion repository service (https://beanstalkapp.com/).
+This script will backup repositories (SVN and Git) from Beanstalk using the Beanstalk API.

 ## Dependencies
 * curl